 Staying the Course

-Marathon legend, Bill Adcocks was at a recent England Athletics workshop and Dr. Matt Long was there to report on the findings.
+Marathon legend, Bill Adcocks was at a recent England Athletics workshop, and Dr Matt Long was there to report on the findings.

 In his address to the workshop audience, 71-year-old Bill Adcocks, a former gas fitter said: "Look at me, l am nothing special."
-The workshop was centred around a man who 44 years previously had set a course record of 2hr 11min 07sec in the Athens 'Classic'.
+The workshop was centered around a man who 44 years previously had set a course record of 2hr 11min 07sec in the Athens 'Classic'.

 His historic journey over the undulating course from Marathon to Athens was immortalised in his book 'The Road to Athens.'
 On April 6, 1969, the Coventry Godiva runner secured his place in history with victory and joined the all-time greats such as double Olympic marathon champion Abebe Bikila on the roll-of-honour.
 His course record would remain his property for another 35 years before two-time European champion Stefano Baldini of Italy removed 12 seconds from the standard in the process of grabbing Olympic gold in 2004 over the hallowed course.